Off the cuff: a brief history of cufflinks

 As a result almost every major business in the first half of the 20th century commissioned cufflinks for advertising purposes for corporate gifts and incentives.

 ‘The Roaring 20s were probably the height of cuff-link invention.
-Manufacturers created a variety of devices and designs to do one simple thing: permit a fellow to insert and remove his cufflinks with a minimum of difficulty and a maximum of security.
-In the 1950s, the “stirrup” link enjoyed some popularity – a curved bar encompassing the cuff from one side to the other.
+Manufacturers created a variety of devices and designs to do one simple thing.
+And that was to permit a fellow to insert and remove his cufflinks with a minimum of difficulty and a maximum of security.
+In the 1950s, the “stirrup” link enjoyed some popularity.
+This was a curved bar encompassing the cuff from one side to the other.

-Later, the solid T-bar link was devised, still the most popular method in use today.’
+Later, the solid T-bar link came into being, That’s still the most popular method in use today.’

 NB: Along with the online references thanks also to the book ‘Cufflinks’ by Susan Jonas and Marilyn Nissenson.